 It is the RA's responsibility to authenticate the identity of subscribers requesting certificates, according to the practices described in this document.
-It is the RA's responsibility to request revocation of a certificate if the RA is aware that private key has been compromised or a subscriber's eligibility for a certificate has changed circumstances for revocation are satisfied.
+It is the RA's responsibility to request revocation of a certificate if the RA is aware that circumstances for revocation are satisfied.